-You learned from the knowledge base definition that this is a pool of information that answers questions and helps people get what they need.
+You learned from the definition that this is a pool of information that answers questions and helps people get what they need.

 This could be an external or internal knowledge base, as well.
 External options are designed for customers and can be in the form of chatbots or AI search engines.
 An internal knowledge base software like Klutch is there for employees to get information.